katcipis/my.vim/README.md

 * Remove word from dict: <code> zw </code>

-#Performing actions inside text objects
+#Perform action inside a text object

 Pattern: <code>[action]i[delimiter]</code>

 The *delimiter* is what defines where the text object start and where it ends.

-The idea is that you are performing an *action* inside (helps remembering the *i* :-) the text object that is defined by the *delimiter* .
+The idea is that you are performing an *action* inside (just remember that *i* means *inside*) the text object that is enclosed by the *delimiter*.

 Examples: